Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

 Rate Your Doctor allows you to score doctors you've recently seen.
 The process is simple.
 All you have to do is sign in to or register at MyBlueKC.com, which enables you to share your patient experience.
+Visit the “Find Care” section to access the Doctor and Hospital finder where you can provide a patient review.
 All feedback is confidential.
 Your doctors will not know if or how you rated them.
 Here's how to get started:

 Sign on to MyBlueKC.com

 Answer a few questions about your experience and submit.

 BlueCard is a national provider program offered by Blue KC and other Blue Cross and/or Blue Shield Plans across the country.
 This program provides in-network benefits to PPO members who need healthcare services when they are away from home.

 How can I access a PPO BlueCard provider away from the Kansas City area?

 If you are traveling out of the Blue KC service area and need to access a provider, you can visit the Blue KC Doctor and Hospital Finder to find providers in this program.
 Be sure to first log in as a member on the website before using this tool so your network information is populated in the search results.
 You can also call 1-800-810-BLUE.
 We will provide you with the name and address of a participating provider.
 If you need a provider directory from another health insurance plan, please call the Customer Service number on your member ID card.

 How can I access a HMO provider away from Kansas City?

 If you're an HMO member, you will need to receive services from an in-network HMO provider.
 However, you will be able to receive emergency or urgent care services no matter where you are.
 For details about your coverage, please review your Blue KC certificate, which outlines the benefits and exclusions related to your health insurance plan.
 You can view your certificate by logging in and accessing the Plan Benefit section.